vladi-rh/rhoai-genaiops-lab-instructions/docs/4-ready-to-scale-201/2-continuous-model-evaluation.md

 - How many requests the system can handle at the same time without slowing down (Throughput)

 This is important to test both for your model based on the hardware you use, but also on the backend system as a whole, as when we keep adding more complex functionality it will slow down how fast the model can responde, sometimes causing it to be an unviable option for our usecase.

+To try it out, head over to your workbench again and go through the notebook `guidellm-test.ipynb`